anuragvermaa/MQTT_NodeMCU/README.md

 # MQTT_NodeMCU

-Arduino library for MQTT support using NodeMCU and ESP8266.
+Arduino library for MQTT using NodeMCU and ESP8266.

-Just replace "ssid","password" and Broker(RPi) IP address with your credentials in .ino file.

 Setup Raspberry Pi